telerik/kendo-react-dropdowns/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI DropDowns components for React.
+This repository contains the source code and documentation of the Kendo UI DropDowns package for React.

-Currently, the package includes the following components:
+Currently, it includes the following components:

 * ComboBox
 * DropDownList